stellar-sites/sca/pages/employment/README.md

 ## Office Manager <Badge text="(Full Time)" />

 ::: details Show Details
-  Shrewsbury Christian Academy is accepting applications from candidates for an Office Manager Position Full Time for the 2019-2020 school year.
+  Shrewsbury Christian Academy is accepting applications from candidates for an Office Manager Position Full Time for the {{ $page.current_year }} school year.
 Candidates must possess a strong personal faith in Christ, as evidenced by their lifestyle.
 The office manager will support the students, parents, teachers, staff, and administration with the daily operation of the school.
 The position shall be wide, varied, and incorporate the roles of both receptionist and secretary as well as be responsible for implementing office operational procedures.
 The office manager must have a good working knowledge of school software, be willing to assist with ill students, playground & PE incidents, and any on campus injuries which occur.
 The candidate must be organized, a good planner, display great on-time performance, and perform all duties related to the office.
 The candidate must possess a dedication and enthusiastic love for children.

   Office managerial experience is required.